Arthur Corbett, 3rd Baron Rowallan

-Captain Arthur Cameron Corbett, 3rd Baron Rowallan (17 December 1919 – 24 June 1993), was a British aristocrat most notable for successfully having his second marriage annulled in 1970 on the grounds that his wife April Ashley, a transgender woman, was legally a man.
+Captain Arthur Cameron Corbett, 3rd Baron Rowallan (17 December 1919 – 24 June 1993), was a British aristocrat most notable for successfully having his second marriage annulled in 1970 on the grounds that his wife April Ashley, a transgender woman, was legally male.
 This case is known as Corbett v Corbett.

 Early life

 Arthur Cameron Corbett was born on 17 December 1919 to Thomas Godfrey Polson Corbett, 2nd Baron Rowallan (1895–1977), who was Chief Scout of the British Commonwealth and Empire and served as Governor of Tasmania from 1959 to 1963, and Gwyn Melvyn Grimond, daughter of Joseph Bowman Grimond of St Andrews, Fife.
 His maternal uncle was Jo Grimond, Baron Grimond, the leader of the Liberal Party 1956–67.

 He was one of six children born to his parents.
 One of his four brothers was killed in action in 1944.
-He was educated at Eton.
+He was educated at Eton, followed by Magdalen College.